 Mobile Insurance - This $7.99 per month plan protects your smartphone or tablet from loss, theft, physical and liquid damage, and out-of-warranty malfunctions.
 You'll receive a speedy replacement (as soon as the following day), and if you are claim-free for six consecutive months, you'll receive anywhere between a 25 percent and 50 percent discount on your standard replacement deductible.

-Mobile Protection Plan - This plan, which is $10.99 per month, provides coverage for your eligible device against loss, theft, damage, and out-of-warranty malfunctions.
+Mobile Protection Plan - This plan, which is $10.99 per month, provides coverage for your eligible smartphone or tablet (or any other eligible device) against loss, theft, damage, and out-of-warranty malfunctions.
 Like the Mobile Insurance, you'll save anywhere between 25 and 50 percent off of the standard replacement deductible if you're claim-free for six consecutive months.
 However, you'll also receive one-tap access to ProTech support, as soon as next day replacement, and a Protect Plus app, complete with 50GB of secure content storage.

 Multi-Device Protection Pack - For a whopping $29.99 per month, you'll receive support for up to three devices - including phones, tablets, and laptops - against loss, theft, damage, and out-of-warranty malfunctions.
 Similar to the other plans, you'll save between 25 and 50 percent off of the standard deductible if you are claim-free for six consecutive months.
 Furthermore, you'll only need to enroll one device at the beginning, but you can add others when you need the coverage.
 Finally, you'll receive access to ProTech support, as soon as next day replacement, and the Protect Plus app, complete with 50GB of secure content storage.